-Suing the Police for negligence or misconduct can be a complex and long winded procedure as there are so many variables to each case.
-This means that ongoing legal costs could be extremely high and certainly for people with limited finances, could mean that they can’t pursue their compensation claim.
+Suing the Police for negligence or misconduct can be a complex and long-winded procedure as there are so many variables to each case.
+This means that ongoing legal costs could be extremely high and certainly for people with limited finances, could mean that they can’t pursue their police negligence compensation claim.

 Suing the Police No Win No Fee could be the solution.
 All of our solicitors work on this basis.
 No Win No Fee means that there are no legal fees to pay until compensation is successfully claimed.
-If the claim is unsuccessful, the claimant pays nothing.
+If police negligence claims are unsuccessful, the claimant pays nothing.
 So there really is no need to worry about finances at all when you use our service and your case need not be abandoned because you cannot afford to proceed.

 There are many other claims companies but you will struggle to find a better, more honest and reliable company than ours.
-We have many years experience in this industry and solicitors that specialise in claiming compensation from the Police.
-We do our upmost to secure the maximum compensation payouts for our clients, our reputation really does speak for itself.
+We have many years of experience in this industry and solicitors that specialise in police negligence claims.
+We do our utmost to secure the maximum compensation payouts for our clients, our reputation really does speak for itself.

 We really care about our client’s needs and appreciate that more often than not, they are going through a terrible time and so treat them with care, consideration and empathy.
 We always do what’s necessary to secure our clients compensation as efficiently and smoothly as possible so that you can concentrate on yourself and your recovery.
 We will do everything in our power to get justice for you and get you the compensation you deserve.

 If you have been involved in Police misconduct or negligence and want to make police negligence claims or have any questions, all you need to do is call us on 0800 073 8804.

 You will speak to a member of our team who will assist you in any way that they can.
 They will answer any questions you may have and will talk you through the claiming process.